-Nina Ziwei Chen
+Ziwei Nina Chen

+Before my PhD program, I worked as a UX designer at Dusty Robotics in Mountain View, where I designed robot control app for construction professionals to print digital layouts on the ground.
 I obtained my master’s degree in Information from the University of Michigan.
-At the UM, my research, advised by Prof. Florian Schaub, focused on addressing water access challenges faced by the homeless population and exploring how digital tools can bridge the information gap.
-This project won first prize in the CHI 2024 Student Design Competition and led to a co-first-authored publication in the CHI EA ’24.
+At the UM, my research, advised by Prof. Florian Schaub, focused on addressing water access challenges faced by the homeless population.
+This project won first prize in the CHI 2024 Student Design Competition.

-Email / CV / Scholar / Github / Design Portfolio
+Email / CV / Scholar / Github

 profile photo